Just released: How to raise venture capital in 2023

 Jonathan Selby, General Manager at Founder Shield, offers this advice, “Claims can sometimes feel like a double-edged sword, with worries of skyrocketing premiums or slap-in-the-face denials.
 So, how does the business owner know when to turn to their insurance for coverage?
 The short answer is to turn to your insurance broker for guidance.”

 Understanding the details of what coverage your company needs can be confusing.
 Founder Shield specializes in knowing the risks your industry faces to make sure you have adequate protection.
-Feel free to reach out to us, and we’ll walk you through the process of finding the right policy for you.
+Feel free to reach out to us, and we’ll walk you through the process of finding the right policy for you, including how to file an epli claim.

 Related Articles